Alek Thomas Player Props: Diamondbacks vs. Padres

-Alek Thomas -- hitting .182 with three doubles, a home run, two walks and three RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Joe Musgrove on the mound, on April 22 at 8:10 PM ET.
+The Arizona Diamondbacks, including Alek Thomas and his .375 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starter Yu Darvish and the San Diego Padres at Chase Field, Sunday at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Padres.
+In his previous game he had a hitless performance (0-for-2) against the Padres.

 Alek Thomas Game Info & Props vs. the Padres